Yanbo-Zhu/AWS_Note/98_EKS/98_02_AccessManagement/98_02_90_协议_SAML_OpenID.md

 SAML (SAML 1.0 and 2.0) and OpenID Connect (OIDC) are identity protocols, designed to authenticate users, and provide identity data for access control and as a communication method for a user’s identity.
 Either protocol may be the basis for Identity Providers (IdPs) that offer a range of user identity management and services and may be used for single sign-on (SSO) applications.

-这连个协议用于 Identity Providers (IdPs) 和 single sign-on (SSO) applications
+这个协议用于 Identity Providers (IdPs) 和 single sign-on (SSO) applications

 # 1 SAML